h1dd3n3y3/Snowfl-S4F/README.md

 - No Custom DNS required
 - JSON file script variable pass

-It depends on time delay before executing every action, so the speeds are adjusted for the mid-range **_WINDOWS 10+_** computer.
+It depends on a time delay before executing every action, so the speeds are adjusted for the mid-range **_WINDOWS 10+_** computer.
 ## Requirements
 - ### Python first of all
   - Keep `python` and `pip` version up-to-date.